 Plate tectonic theory explains how the earth’s crust is divided into separate plates that have moved around.
 This theory tells us that South America spent a long time isolated from all other continents.
 After it separated from Africa, it was connected to Antarctica up until about 55 million years ago.
 After it separated from Antarctica, it spent about 50 million years in isolation before volcanic activity produced the Central American land bridge between North and South America just 3 million years ago.
 This connection of the Americas allowed from something that has been termed the Great American Interchange.
 This was a migrations of animals from North America into South America and vice versa

-After the Americas were joined together, sabertooth cats, wolves and bears entered into South America.
-Very quickly they could have caused the extinction of thousands of mammal species there, probably including the terror birds and other South American carnivores.
+After the Americas were connected by a land bridge, sabertooth cats, wolves and bears entered into South America.
+It is not difficult to imagine how they could have very quickly caused the extinction of thousands of mammal species there, probably including the terror birds and other South American carnivores.

 Ironically, almost every ungulate native to South America today seems to have come to South America in this interchange, while the many hundreds of species of ungulates that used to occupy the continent all went extinct.
 For example, the alpaca and llama, which are related to camels and we commonly associate with South America, originally lived in the central plains of North America and then migrated to South America.
 Later these animals and their relatives went extinct in North America during the Ice Age.